• Skip to main content

 The 5 Most Common GM 2.7L L3B Engine Problems

 The 2.7L L3B turbo engine debuted in 2019 as the base engine in Chevrolet Silverado 1500 and GMC Sierra.
-Although the engine was specifically designed as a truck engine, it has been used in other GM vehicles.
-It replaced the 4.3L V6 LV3 engine and was recently updated for the 2022 model year refresh to improve its overall performance.
+As the standard truck engine you would hope it has the durability and longevity necessary for it’s intended purpose.

 Common 2.7L L3B Engine Problems